benchristel/sindarin/pronunciation.md

 In addition to the five main vowels, Sindarin has a sixth vowel [.s Y] with no equivalent in English.
 It's the sound of _u_ in French _lune_, or _ü_ in German _über_.
 To pronounce it, say "ee" but with your lips rounded as if saying "oo".

 If those instructions sound nonsensical, it's because "ee" usually stretches your lips into a smile, basically the opposite of "oo".
 (That's why people say "cheese" for photos!)
-However, the other important feature of "ee" is that your mouth is nearly closed when saying it, leaving only a small air gap above your tongue.
-So combine that "closeness" with lip-rounding and you have the Sindarin [.s Y] sound.
+However, the other important feature of "ee" is that your tongue is pushed forward when saying it, nearly touching your upper teeth.
+So combine that tongue position with lip-rounding and you have the Sindarin [.s Y] sound.

 In Gondor, [.s Y] was often pronounced the same as [.s I]—the Gondorians found this sound as troublesome as we do.